NDaruwalla/fitness-tracker/README.md

   ## Use
-  Use this application is used to track workouts.
+  To use this application to track workouts, follow the following steps:

+  1. Clone this repository to your local machine.
+  2. Run npm install to install the dependencies noted in the Installation section of this document.
+  3. Run node server.js to start the application.

   ## License
   MIT